AlejandroDiegoo/simple-webpack-html/README.md

 # simple-webpack-html

-**simple-webpack-html** is a simple skeleton to use webpack with a simple HTML.
+**simple-webpack-html** is a skeleton to use webpack with a simple HTML.

 ### Download